 Section 1: If a club or group wishes to be recognized officially or use or have access to ASB funds, they must be approved by the ASB Executive Board and both houses of Congress.
-To become an official club, a petition must be filed with the ASB containing 25 student signatures.
-The petition must also contain a club constitution, a list of officers, and an advisor.
+To become an official club, a petition must be filed with the ASB containing twenty-five student signatures.
+The petition must also contain a club constitution, a list of officers, an advisor, and complete a school cleanup one time during the year.